MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDITIONALNOTIFICATIONRECIPIENTS <IMicrosoftGraphAccessReviewNotificationRecipientItem\[]>: Defines the list of additional users or group members to be notified of the access review progress.
+ADDITIONALNOTIFICATIONRECIPIENTS <IMicrosoftGraphAccessReviewNotificationRecipientItem[]>: Defines the list of additional users or group members to be notified of the access review progress.
   - `[NotificationRecipientScope <IMicrosoftGraphAccessReviewNotificationRecipientScope>]`: accessReviewNotificationRecipientScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[NotificationTemplateType <String>]`: Indicates the type of access review email to be sent.
 Supported template type is CompletedAdditionalRecipients, which sends review completion notifications to the recipients.

-BODYPARAMETER `<IMicrosoftGraphAccessReviewScheduleDefinition>`: accessReviewScheduleDefinition
+BODYPARAMETER <IMicrosoftGraphAccessReviewScheduleDefinition>: accessReviewScheduleDefinition
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[AdditionalNotificationRecipients <IMicrosoftGraphAccessReviewNotificationRecipientItem[]>]`: Defines the list of additional users or group members to be notified of the access review progress.
     - `[NotificationRecipientScope <IMicrosoftGraphAccessReviewNotificationRecipientScope>]`: accessReviewNotificationRecipientScope
       - `[(Any) <Object>]`: This indicates any property can be added to this object.